 Richelieu Rock was discovered by diving pioneer Jacques-Yves Cousteau with the help of local fishermen.
-However the origin of the name "Richelieu Rock" is disputed.
+However, the origin of the name "Richelieu Rock" is disputed.
 Some say it was named by Cousteau after the red color of Cardinal Richelieu's robe.
-This is because of the red and purple colours of the soft corals on the reef.
+This is due to the mass of red and purple colours of the soft corals on the reef.
 While other people claim it was named after General Richelieu who was a commander in the Royal Thai Navy.
-You will be at your best when you dive Richelieu Rock so you can also dive Phuket first to get yourself back into Dive Mode on a Phuket Day Trip if needed!

 Richelieu Rock is shaped like a horse shoe with the tips of the horse shoe pointing South.
-At low tide you can see approximately 1m of the rock sticking out of the water.
+And at low tide you can see approximately 1m of the rock sticking out of the water.
 However, at high tide nothing can be seen from the surface.
-At the time of writing there is just one mooring line at Richelieu Rock.
+Although this can change, at the time of writing, there is just one mooring line at Richelieu Rock.
 This is located on the Eastern Side of the horseshoe.

 The current normally runs from North to South and obviously visibility can vary from dive to dive.
 This is normally poorest after a full moon or new moon when there can be a plankton bloom.
 And while the dive site may seem small, it can even vary on the dive with one side the dive site having 30m+ viz and the other less than 5m.

 The dive site drops off to a depth of around 35m on the outside of the horseshoe.
-The inside is between 25-5m and consists mainly of a steep wall with some other rocks on the Eastern and Northern sides.
-If you use the mooring line to descend, (or at least use it as a visual reference), you would normally work around the outside of the dive site.
-Usually ending the dive in the middle if the current will allow.
-Beautiful soft corals, anemones and sea fans cover the dive site in the deeper waters.
+You will see the inside is between 25-5m consisting mainly of a steep wall with some other rocks on the Eastern and Northern sides.
+Now if you use the mooring line to descend, (or at least use it as a visual reference), you would normally work you way around the outside of the dive site.
+Then usually ending the dive in the middle if the current will allow.
+You will find beautiful soft corals, anemones and sea fans cover the dive site in the deeper waters.
 This really is spectacular and unbelievably colorful.

 You can see almost anything found in the Andaman Sea at Richelieu Rock, from the smallest to the largest creatures and it truly is a photographer’s paradise.

 If you start Richelieu Rock in the mid water you can expect to see a large school of Chevron Barracuda.
 In addition, inside the horseshoe you will find huge schools of Snappers and Fusiliers.
-Close to the main rocks you can see all species of Angelfish you find in the Andaman Sea.
-It is also a great place to spot the rare Juvenile Emperor and Blue Ringed Angelfish.
+Then, close to the main rocks you can see all species of Angelfish you find in the Andaman Sea.
+This is also a great place to spot the rare Juvenile Emperor and Blue Ringed Angelfish.
 There are plenty of species of Anemone fish here including an abundance of tomato Anemone Fish.
-You will also find that Cuttlefish and Octopus can be spotted frequently here.
+In addition you will also find that Cuttlefish and Octopus are frequently seen here.

-There are many species of Moray Eels at Richelieu Rock.
-Therefore if you look, in almost every crack, you will find the small White Eyed Moray and Giant Moray Eel.
-You will also find Fimbriated Morays, Zebra Morays and Honeycomb Morays.
-Pipefish are a plenty, in particular the Janns (cleaner) pipefish and Multibar Pipefish.
-Very popular are the Ornate Ghost Pipefish and Tiger Tail Seahorses.
-Richelieu Rock is home to all of them.
-You will not see them at the Similan Islands.
+Also there are many species of Moray Eels at Richelieu Rock.
+Therefore, if you take your time and look, in almost every crack, you will find the small White Eyed Moray and Giant Moray Eel.
+You will also find Fibrillated Morays, Zebra Morays and Honeycomb Morays.
+Pipefish are a plenty, in particular the Janns (cleaner) pipefish and Multibar Pipefish. and also the very popular Ornate Ghost Pipefish and Tiger Tail Seahorses.
+Richelieu Rock is home to all of them but be warned, you will not see them at the Similan Islands.
 So make the most of this opportunity.

 On the North West Corner of this spectacular dive site you can often find very large Malabar Groupers as well.
 You will see scorpion fish everywhere, so if you are stopping to take a photo, please make sure you do no touch one as you steady yourself against the rock.
-You will find another treat awaiting you throughout the dive site, huge groups of extremely large Lion Fish.
+And you will find another treat awaiting you throughout the dive site, huge groups of extremely large Lion Fish.

 Richelieu Rock Shrimps and Nudibranch species

 Richelieu Rock also has the very special Harlequin Shrimps but you have to look very closely to find these.
-This is because in every crack and crevice you can expect to see Banded Boxer Shrimps, Cleaner Shrimps and Dancing Durban Shrimps.
-And there are also many Peacock Mantis shrimps which can found to be scuttling around on the ocean floor.
+But in every crack and crevice you can expect to see Banded Boxer Shrimps, Cleaner Shrimps and Dancing Durban Shrimps.
+In addition, there are also many Peacock Mantis shrimps which can found to be scuttling around on the ocean floor.